The Kinarm End-Point Lab is a versatile research facility to study sensory, motor and cognitive function.

 2D Virtual/Augmented Reality

 Optional 2D virtual reality display for natural, intuitive presentation of visual stimuli.
-For vision scientists requiring low latency display, we are also able to provide a customized DLP projection with PROPixx.
+For vision scientists requiring low latency display, we are also able to provide a 120 Hz low latency display or a customized DLP projection with PROPixx.

 Kinarm End-Point Labs are modular in design, providing a simple way to build a lab over time as needs and funds expand.
 Start with a single, robot and data acquisition system and upgrade later to a deluxe lab with two robots and integrated virtual/augmented (subject to component availability).